dnielpy/FrontendPractice/README.md

 ## Description

-This repository contains a collection of web projects that I've been working on.
+This repository contains a collection of frontend web projects that I’ve been working on.
 Feel free to explore the code, contribute, and use any part of it for your own learning or inspiration.

+If you have any other requests or need further assistance, feel free to ask! 😊

 ## Features